Jaredi Teixeira

-Jaredi Teixeira, usually known as Jaredi (born 11 November 1998) is an Angolan football midfielder who plays for Petro de Luanda.
+Jaredi Lopes Teixeira (born 11 November 1998) is an Angolan professional footballer who plays as a winger for the Angola national football team.

+Club career

-He played in the Girabola for Recreativo Libolo and Interclube before joining Petro de Luanda in 2021.
-He won the double in his first season here.
-In the 2022-23 Girabola, Jaredi scored in the decisive match against Académica do Lobito that helped Petro de Luanda win another league title.
-He also performed well in African continental competition, and there were reports about him being noticed by Moroccan clubs.
+Teixeira played in the Girabola for Recreativo do Libolo and Interclube de Luanda before joining Petro de Luanda in 2021.
+He won the double in his first season with Petro de Luanda.
+In the 2022–23 Girabola, he scored in the decisive match against Académica do Lobito that helped Petro de Luanda win another league title.
+He also performed well in African continental competitions, and there were reports about him being noticed by Moroccan clubs.

+On 22 January 2026, Teixeira joined JS Kabylie until the end of the 2027–28 season.
+On 19 July 2026, he was released by JS Kabylie.

+International career

-Jaredi made his debut for Angola in 2019, during the 2020 African Nations Championship qualification.
+Teixeira made his debut for Angola in 2019, during the 2020 African Nations Championship qualification.
 He scored his first international goal during the 2022 African Nations Championship qualification against South Africa, and contested the 2022 African Nations Championship.